Dareck7/htb/penetration_testing_process.md

 **We can obtain the necessary information relevant to us in many different ways:**

-- `Open-Source Intelligence (OSINT)`
+- Open-Source Intelligence (OSINT)
-- `Infrastructure Enumeration → name servers, mail servers, web servers, cloud instances, and more`
+- Infrastructure Enumeration → name servers, mail servers, web servers, `cloud instances`, and more
-- `Service Enumeration`
+- Service Enumeration
-- `Host Enumeration`
+- Host Enumeration
-- `Pillaging → understanding the role of the system`
+- Pillaging → understanding the `role` of the system

 <br>
 <br>